-Can new students to Messiah College have a car on campus?
+Can new students to Messiah University have a vehicle on campus?

-Incoming freshmen that live further than 250 miles and upper classmen maybe permitted to have a car on campus.
-Students need to apply for parking and a decision will be made based on the distance away from the college and the availability of parking spaces in student lots.
-Incoming freshmen living closer than 250 miles away are not permitted to have a car at Messiah College.
+Incoming first year students that live further away than 250 miles and upper classmen may be permitted to have a vehicle on campus.
+Students need to apply for parking and a decision will be made based on the distance away from the University and the availability of parking spaces in student lots.
+Incoming first year students living closer than 250 miles away are not permitted to have a vehicle at Messiah University.
 Further questions should be directed to the Student Vehicle Registration web page at: http://www.messiah.edu/homepage/828/student_vehicle_registration

 Where can a visitor to Messiah park?

 Visitors may park in Lot VV (by Eisenhower) or in visitor spots throughout campus.
 They should proceed to pick up a visitor or temporary permit from the Dispatch Office (located on the main level of the Eisenhower Campus Center).
 A visitor's permit is free, and a temporary permit is free for 3 days.

 What should a student, who is bringing an unregistered vehicle to campus, do?

 You should register for either a temporary parking permit valid for up to 3 days or a permanent parking permit.
 If during business hours, please apply for either permit type at the Falcon Exchange.
 After hours and on the weekend you may apply at Dispatch Services for a temporary permit valid up to 3 days and then report to Falcon Exchange on the next business day.
 To register a vehicle you need to supply the following information: Make/Model, Color, Driver License #, Insurance Policy # and Company.
 Please refer to the Student Vehicle Registration web page for additional Temporary Parking Permit details at: http://www.messiah.edu/homepage/828/student_vehicle_registration

 If my vehicle was towed for parking illegally, what do I have to do to recover it?